This content was reviewed 18 December 2020

 How can I make sure my employees understand new safety procedures?

-The government advises employers take the following steps:
+The government advises employers to take the following steps:

-Engage through existing communication and worker representatives, where these have been appointed, to explain and agree any changes in working arrangements
+- Engage through existing communication and worker representatives, where these have been appointed, to explain and agree to any changes in working arrangements

-Develop communication and training materials for workers prior to returning to site, especially around new procedures for arrival at work
+- Develop communication and training materials for workers prior to returning to the site, especially around new procedures for arrival at work

 How can I support the wellbeing of my staff as they return to work?